If you do not attend Court, the Court can do a number of things:

 - Deal with the matter in your absence.

-Section 4 of the Crimes (Appeal and Review) Act allows for the Local Court to annul a conviction and/or sentence imposed in your absence.
+Section 4 of the Crimes (Appeal and Review) Act allows for the Local Court to annul a conviction and/or sentence imposed in your absence (declare it as not legally valid), following the lodging of an annulment application.

 There are a number of grounds that the Court will consider to annul a conviction and/or sentence, including if you were unaware of the original Local Court proceedings until after they were completed, or if you were hindered from attending Court due to accident, illness, misadventure or other extenuating circumstances.